Where are they now? The last Man Utd side to win a trophy from 2017

 — Watch Rangers v Celtic live on Viaplay 🏆 (@ViaplaySportsUK) April 11, 2021

 Herrera had all the characteristics Mourinho loves – an aggressive, win-at-all-costs attitude.
 So it’s little surprise he selected him from the outset for the Europa League final.

 If the Spaniard was fit, you could almost guarantee the current Roma boss would pick him for the decisive matches.
 We all remember Herrera doing an excellent man-for-man job to mark Eden Hazard out of games between United and Chelsea.

-Herrera is now at PSG.
-His industrious approach isn’t appreciated quite as much in Paris as it was in Manchester and, after having his contract terminated, rejoined boyhood club Atheltic Bilbao.
+Herrera later moved to PSG.
+His industrious approach wasn’t appreciated quite as much in Paris as it was in Manchester and, after having his contract terminated, rejoined boyhood club Atheltic Bilbao.

 CM: Paul Pogba

-It’s no secret that Pogba’s United career hasn’t lived up to expectations – he looks set to move on at the end of the season.
-But the World Cup winner set the Red Devils on their way to victory in Stockholm netting an 18th-minute opener.
+It’s no secret that Pogba’s United career hasn’t lived up to expectations – his departure this summer was unmourned by Old Trafford regulars – but the World Cup winner set the Red Devils on their way to victory in Stockholm netting an 18th-minute opener.

 CM: Marouane Fellaini

 “Even if you have earned money during your career, sometimes you also have to think about your future,” these were the words of the Belgium international when he left Old Trafford to join Shandong Luneng in 2019.